This was an anonymous submission via the contact form.

 Living with an STD is different for everyone, and it’s the hope of The STD Project that websites such as this will help ease the strife and eradicate the stigma regardless of when and how an STD came about.

 Baby steps, I know.

-Thanks so much for your submission; sharing your story will truly help others and is an integral component to those baby steps as well!
+Thanks so much for your submission; sharing your story will truly help others and is an integral part of those baby steps as well!

 1. How old are you?

 2. What do you do for a living?

 3. What STD do you have/have you had?